friedenberg/r-sum-/resume.md

 - Partner and consult with the biggest users and developers of the Google&nbsp;Ads&nbsp;API and the Google&nbsp;Shopping&nbsp;Content&nbsp;API
+- Design and present webinars.
+Most recent was on [best practices for migrating to the Google Ads API][migration webinar]
 - Contribute samples to the Google&nbsp;Ads&nbsp;Client&nbsp;Libraries
+- Analyzed Google Ads API and OAuth traffic to determine client library behavior and performance in order to identify latency issues
-- Design and implement dashboard for audit use of the Google&nbsp;Ads&nbsp;API and internal tools
+- Designed and implemented dashboard for audit use of the Google&nbsp;Ads&nbsp;API and internal tools

 ----- ----------------- --------------------------------------------------- ----